 Advocacy and Networking

-CWDS has been a founding member of various networks including the Indian Association for Women’s Studies (IAWS), Forum for Creche and Child Care Services (FORCES) and the National Network of Women’s Organisations based in Delhi.
+CWDS is a founding member of various networks including the Indian Association for Women’s Studies (IAWS), Forum for Creche and Child Care Services (FORCES) and the National Network of Women’s Organizations based in Delhi.
 The Centre is an institutional member of the Delhi Library Network (DELNET) and INDEV, an electronic network on development information.
-In association with various networks and organisations, the Centre has initiated advocacy on various issues such as the rights of children, reservations for women, the right to food, the rights of forest people, protests against the population policy, questions of legal reform, and so on.
+CWDS organizes and facilitates advocacy programs on issues such as the rights of children, reservations for women, the right to food, the rights of forest people, population policy, legal reform, etc.

 Teaching Women’s Studies

 In 2012 CWDS formalized a teaching collaboration with B.R.
 Ambedkar University (AUD), Delhi.
 Faculty from both institutions share teaching and supervision in the AUD-CWDS Women and Gender Studies (WGS) M.Phil and PhD program.
 The Centre’s teaching collaboration with AUD serves to complement and augment the research of individual CWDS faculty.
 It also provides the Centre with an institutional and intellectual space for engaging with research concerns, theory, methodology and pedagogical practice with academics, scholars, students and researchers within a wider university setting.